-Director Independent (1) Financially Literate (2) Education & Experience Relevant to Performance of Audit Committee Duties Catherine Stefan Chair of the Audit Committee Yes Yes Chartered Professional Accountant, Chartered Accountant B.Comm Held position of Chief Operating Officer, O&Y Properties Inc., President of Stefan & Associates and Executive Vice- President of Bramalea Group, Chair, Tax Committee of the Canadian Institute of Public Real Estate Companies (CIPREC).
-Brian Edgar Yes Yes Law degree, with extensive corporate finance experience Held positions of Chairman (since 2011) and President and Chief Executive Officer (2005 to 2011) of a public company.
+Director Independent (1) Financially Literate (2) Education & Experience Relevant to Performance of Audit Committee Duties Patricia Volker Chair of the Committee Yes Yes Chartered Professional Accountant, Chartered Accountant, Certified Management Accountant B.Sc.
+Served in various capacities in the accounting profession during a 30+ year career Served for over 17 years in various positions at the Chartered Professional Accountants of Ontario, most recently as the Director of Public Accounting and Special Projects.
+Serves on private and public company audit and/or finance committees Holds the Institute of Corporate Directors, Director designation Brian Edgar Yes Yes Law degree, with extensive corporate finance experience Held positions of Chairman (since 2011) and President and Chief Executive Officer (2005 to 2011) of a public company.
 Has served on audit committees of a number of public companies